Shadman554/watchtogether/replit.md

 ## Overview

-This is a real-time watch party application that allows users to create and join virtual rooms to watch YouTube videos together.
+This is a real-time watch party application called "CineSync Duo" that allows two users to create and join virtual rooms to watch videos together from multiple sources.
 The application features synchronized video playback, real-time chat, and WebSocket-based communication to ensure all participants stay in sync.
+It supports YouTube, streaming platforms like beenar.net, and direct video files.

 ## System Architecture